 “Nice to use.
 Some other eco friendly flosses are really tough, and hard on your gums.
 This one was softer, and caused no bleeding.”

 Refills for this product aren't available on Amazon, but a similar vegan floss from Tevra comes highly rated and has the same eco credentials.

 If you prefer the convenience of floss picks but are dismayed at the amount of plastic waste they produce, there are some eco-friendly floss picks out there too.
 Well, kind of.

 The closest thing to a natural floss pick in the UK right now comes from Swedish oral care company The Humble Co.
 They make two variants – one basic corn starch floss pick and another infused with charcoal.

 On closer inspection, we find they “are made primarily from corn starch” but also contain a fair amount of PLA.
-This is a plastic which has been labelled ‘biodegradable' but in fact only decomposes under very specific conditions – and your garden compost heap isn't one of them.
+This is a plastic that has been labelled ‘biodegradable' but in fact, only decomposes under very specific conditions – and your garden compost heap isn't one of them.

 If your main concern is to eliminate plastic waste then we'd recommend using one of the string flosses mentioned above.
 But some people have trouble with string floss because of limited dexterity, and in this case, these “eco-friendly” floss picks are at least a step in the right direction until a better product appears on the UK market.